eflautt/ga-data-science/lessons/lesson-13/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Understand what natural language processing is and common tasks associated with it
+- Define natural language processing
+- List common tasks associated with:
   - use-cases
+  - tokenization
+  - tagging
-  - tokenization, tagging and parsing
+  - parsing
-- Understand how to classify text or documents using `scikit-learn`
+- Demonstrate how to classify text or documents using `scikit-learn`

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
 - Experience with sckit-learn classifiers, specifically Random Forests and Decision trees
-- Install `spacy` with `pip install spacy` (or have Anaconda)
+- Install `spacy` with `pip install spacy` (or use Anaconda)
 - Run the `spacy` download data command
   ```python
   python -m spacy.en.download --force all